Open: 6 am-11 pm daily

 If you have your own canoes, kayaks or other watercraft feel free to explore Promenade Park by water!
 Fort Wayne Outfitters rents watercraft too and is adjacent to the park!

-The Doermer Kids' Canal is a popular draw for both the very young and old alike.
-The Doermer Kids' Canal is now CLOSED for the season and will reopen in the spring.
+The Doermer Kids' Canal & Rotary Fountain are popular draws for both the very young and old alike.

 Rental Opportunities in Promenade Park